Back to Articles

 There are also helpful products you can use in your bedroom.

-A white noise machine might help you get to sleep, as well.
-Big W has one for $50, but you can also use apps on your phone to play your preferred soothing sounds.
+If you have trouble getting to sleep, a white noise machine might help.
+You can also use apps on your phone to support sleep with soothing sounds and meditations.
 Also consider your sleep hygiene, if you have trouble falling asleep.

 Find products that make everyday activities around the house easier.

 Look into long-handle dustpans so you can spend less time crouching over.
-Kmart has these for under $10.
+The cost for these can be under $15

 Grabbing sticks can also save you some back pain when reaching for things.
-Find these in places like Bunnings for under $10.
+Find these at a variety of retailers for under $10.

 In the garden, a long-handled hoe can help you avoid stooping.
-You can get one for under $20 from Bunnings.
+This as well as other types of long handled tools can cost between $30 to $50 from a variety of retailers.

 Need advice about assistive technology?

-An occupational therapist (OT) can help you adapt tasks and find products that suit your needs.
-Visit Occupational Therapy Australia to find a practitioner in your local area.
+You may benefit from seeing an occupational therapist (OT) for some professional advice.
+An occupational therapist can help you adapt tasks and find products that suit your needs.
+Visit Occupational Therapy Australia to find a qualified practitioner in your local area.

 If you need more information, take the LiveUp quiz or get in touch with one of our helpful team on 1800 951 971.